ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ---
 name: Brainhack Project Template
 about: This provides the backbone structure for your project description.
-Please follow along to submit your peoject!
+Please follow along to submit your project!
 title: ''
 labels: 'Hackathon project'
 assignees: '@ohbm/project-advisors'